§ 45-22.4-4. Calculation of impact fees.

 (b) The data sources and methodology upon which needs assessments and impact fees are based shall be made available to the public upon request.

-(c) The amount of each impact fee imposed shall be based upon actual cost of public facility expansion or improvements, or reasonable estimates of the cost, to be incurred by the governmental entity as a result of new development.
+(c) The amount of each impact fee imposed shall be based upon actual cost of public facility expansion or improvements, or reasonable estimates of the cost, to be incurred by the governmental entity as a result of new development, as set forth in the needs assessment.
 The calculation of each impact fee shall be in accordance with generally accepted accounting principles.

 (d) An impact fee shall meet the following requirements: